 Do You Experience Fear or Anxiety Before Going to the Dentist?

 Does the thought of an upcoming dental visit fill you with anxiety?
-Have you ever delayed or avoided tooth cleaning or other routine dental care because of fear?
+Have you ever delayed or avoided tooth cleaning or other routine oral care because of dental fear?
 If so, you are not alone, since apprehension about dental care is a fairly common phobia.
 Estimates put the number of people who have some degree of dental aversion at 28%, and as many as 48% sometimes delay routine visits because of worry at the prospect of discomfort.